 According to Titor, he was sent back in time to pick up an IBM 5100, which his grandfather had helped design.
 Supposedly, he needed this model - one of the first portable personal computers - to correct predicted issues with Unix in his timeline.
 After acquiring the computer, he stopped in the year 2000 for "personal reasons" - and to warn people about the threat of Creutzfeldt-Jakob disease (which would be spread through beef products).

 How Does The IBM 5100 Play Into This?

 One of the oddest parts about the John Titor story is the part played by the IBM 5100.
 Why would someone from the future need such an old computer?
-In 1975, IBM released the 5100 after the world’s first Personal Computer hit the markets.
-The one thing that 5100 could do that other computers couldn't was debug and emulate code between a variety of programming languages.
+In 1975, IBM released the 5100 as one of the world’s first personal computers, and it came with one feature that set it apart from other computers of the time: It could debug and emulate code written in other programming languages, such as BASIC and APL.

-According to Titor, this feature would make it an important component in keeping the technological architecture running in the future after the UNIX timeout error in 2038.
-As you may remember, Titor traveled back from 2036, two years prior to the error.
-He said he wanted to snag a 5100 and help reverse engineer a code that would keep the world's computers from having a meltdown.
+According to Titor, this feature would allow people of the future to keep their technological architecture running after a Unix timeout error in 2038.
+He said he wanted to snag a 5100 and help debug the code that would keep the world's computers from having a meltdown.

 What Kind Of Time Machine Did He Use?

 If Titor was indeed a time traveler, what did he use to jump through space?
 A DeLorean?
 A TARDIS?
 Wormhole technology?
 Not exactly.
-In one of his early posts, Titor explained that he used a "stationary mass, temporal displacement unit powered by two top-spin, dual positive singularities" which created a "standard off-set Tipler sinusoid."
+In one of his posts, Titor explained that he used a "stationary mass, temporal displacement unit... powered by two top-spin, dual-positive singularities," which created " a standard, off-set Tipler sinusoid."